norahariokot/movieNotes/README.md

 ## :handshake: Contributing to Movie Notes
 If you would like to contribute to the Movie Notes App, please follow the steps below:
 ### 1. Fork the Repository:
-Visit this url on GitHub [Movie Notes Remote Repository on GitHub](https://github.com/norahariokot/movieNotes).
+Visit this URL on GitHub [Movie Notes Remote Repository on GitHub](https://github.com/norahariokot/movieNotes).
 Click on the "Fork" button in the upper right corner.
 This creates a copy of the repository under your GitHub account.

-### 2. Set Up Project Locally
+### 2. Set Up the Project Locally
 Here's how to set up the project locally:

 - #### Create a parent directory for your projects (if you don't already have one):